DeadManWalkingTO/Windows10MiningTweaksDmW/README.md

 Script (No installation required)

 ## Usage
+* Download
+* Unzip
-Download, Unzip and Run as Administrator the "Windows10MiningTweaksDmW.bat" file.
+* Run (as Administrator) the "Windows10MiningTweaksDmW.bat" file.
+(Automatically Check & Get Admin Rights since v3.2.8)
-Select the tweaks that you want by choosing Y/N.
+* Select the tweaks that you want by choosing y/n.
-REBOOT
+* REBOOT

 ## Feedback
 Please inform me for aditional Improvments.